-Credito Real’s Audit Committee is chaired by an independent director and is responsible for reviewing and discussing the Company’s financial statements and recommending its approval to the Board of Directors, following up on the implementation of policies, procedures and Bylaws, identifying risks and opportunities, proposing the appointment of external auditors, assessing the risks taken in accordance with the policies adopted on that front, among other attributions.
-Each member of the Committee qualifies as independent under the Mexican Securities Market Law.
+Credito Real’s Audit Committee will be chaired by an independent director and is responsible for reviewing and discussing the Company’s financial statements and recommending its approval to the Board of Directors, following up on the implementation of policies, procedures and Bylaws, identifying risks and opportunities, proposing the appointment of external auditors, assessing the risks taken in accordance with the policies adopted on that front, among other attributions.
+Each member of the Committee will qualify as independent under the Mexican Securities Market Law.

 The Executive Committee is tasked with handling and resolving disputes that may arise in other committees and reviewing and approving: The annual budget and general business strategies; the monthly results, compared to the annual budget; the annual investments exceeding US$500,000 or its equivalent in pesos; and, the long-term contracts involving amounts greater than US$200,000 annually or its equivalent in pesos.
 Likewise, the Committee is responsible for reviewing and monitoring the performance of the Company’s loan portfolios, outline and submit proposals for allowances and reserves by business, establish the relationship between terms of the loan portfolio and funding, as well as propose and analyze funding mechanisms, review and approve credit lines, develop and propose operating risk policies in each business area, among other attributions.